AxTheB/Growduino-firmware/README.md

  - when trigger turns on any output, it can be turned off by any of following:
     - the off_value condition of said trigger is met
     - t_until of said trigger is encountered
-    - off_value with important (!) mark is true.
+    - off_value of any trigger relating to this output with important (!) mark is true.
  - on_value and off_value are in format operator+parameter+importance, see examples.
+ - there is implicit ">" on on_value and "<" on off_value if you send only integers.
  - off_value condition has precedence over on_value
  - Possible operators for on/off_value are:
     - "<": Lesser than. "on_value":"<100" on temp readings will resolve as true when temperature falls bellow 10C.
 Parameter is raw sensor reading
     - ">": Greater than.
 Opposite to "<".
     - "T": resolves true when the output was off for more than parameter minutes, switches off after off_value minutes has passed.
 See example 2.
- - Importance is noted by "!" at end, and means that this condition is critical, skips any other triggers relating to this output
+ - Importance is noted by "!" at end, and means that this condition is critical, if true it skips any other triggers relating to this output
  - sensors are (indexed from zero):
     - humidity
     - temperature